Bargs/Notes/books/jsTheGoodParts/ch4_notes.md

 The value of `this` depends on the *invocation pattern*.
 There are 4 of these patterns in JS.

+> Methods that get their object context from `this` are called public methods.

 ### Method invocation pattern